Justin Morneau: Pittsburgh Pirates (2013)

 On August 31, 2013, Morneau was traded to the Pittsburgh Pirates in exchange for Alex Presley and a player to be named later, who was later identified as Duke Welker on October 5, 2013.
-On September 1, 2013 he made his debut with the Pirates, playing first base and wearing number 66.
-Morneau wore number 33 in Minnesota, but due to number being retired in Pittsburgh (in honor of Honus Wagner), he simply decided to double it.
+On September 1, 2013 he made his debut with the Pirates, playing first base.
+He initially wore number 36 but later changed numbers – Morneau wore number 33 in Minnesota, but due to number being retired in Pittsburgh (in honor of Honus Wagner), he simply decided to double it to 66.
+He batted .260 with 3 RBI in 25 games as a Pirate.

 Colorado Rockies (2014–2015)

 On December 3, 2013, Morneau agreed to a two-year, $14 million deal with the Colorado Rockies, pending a physical.
 The deal became official on December 13.
 Morneau became the first Rockies player since Larry Walker to wear #33 as it had been out of circulation, but not retired for Walker since he was traded to the St. Louis Cardinals in 2004.
-Morneau went on to have a solid year in Colorado, batting .319 on the season and claiming the National League batting title.
-Morneau had a .310 batting average in 49 games with the Rockies in 2015.
+Morneau went on to have a solid year in Colorado, batting .319 with 17 home runs and 82 RBI in 135 games.
+He also claimed the National League batting title, the first batting title of his career.
+Morneau had a .310 batting average with three home runs and 15 RBI in 49 games with the Rockies in 2015.

 Chicago White Sox (2016)

 On June 9, 2016, Morneau signed a one-year, $1 million contract with the Chicago White Sox.
 He was immediately placed on the 15-day disabled list, and was projected to return after the All-Star break.
 Due to Zach Duke wearing number 33, Morneau decided to wear number 44 instead.
+In 58 games with the White Sox, he batted .261 with six home runs and 25 RBI.